 RELATED: Jacked Factory Authentic Whey Review

-Jacked Factory ISO is our best whey protein for digestion because it’s a whey protein isolate, which means most of the lactose has been removed.
+Jacked Factory ISO is also great for digestion because it’s a whey protein isolate, meaning the whey protein has been filtered to be a more pure protein powder, containing at least 90% protein.
+This also means that most of the lactose has been removed.
 People with dairy sensitivities, such as lactose intolerance, should still consult their physician and use caution before taking this protein powder, but it’s less likely to cause any digestive issues4.

 An image of a woman using Jacked Factory Authentic Iso protein powder